-TDF domain Phase 1: qualitative study main factors Phase 2: survey main factors Barrier-X/Enabler-√ Social and professional role It is largely seen as the practice nurse role, or staff undertaking COPD review Not clearly PNs role, but PHCP doing annual review is most likely referrer PHCP undertaking annual review (not necessarily the PN)-✓ The best time to refer a patient is when they are stable Disagree Not generalisable in quantitative data Most PHCPs believe in encouraging patients to attend Agree 1 Knowledge Generally a good basic knowledge Agree (generally higher in frequent referrers) Enabler-but room for improvement Little detailed local programme knowledge Disagree (higher local knowledge in frequent referrers) 1 Knowledge is largely gained from CPD/ networking Agree Environment There is a lack of time in practice Disagree Not generalisable in the guantitative data Referral is only considered during non- acute COPD focused consultations Agreed (some infrequent referrers reported not to see patients with COPD) quannanvo data There is a lack of PR promotional material available in practices Agree × × Memory On screen reminders are important Agree ✓ Referral prompted when patients have symptoms that are worsening Disagree Not generalisable in the quantitative data Optimism Agree × Patients do not want PR/are not motivated PR providers do not offer a good service Some agreement more so with infrequent referrers × Belief about consequences PR is good for patient's physical and psychological health Agree ✓ PR may harm patients (psychologically) Disagree Not generalisable in the quantitative data Pushing PR might harm my relationship Disagree Not generalisable in the quantitative data Patients will not always attend and complete post referral General agreement ×
+TDF domain Phase 1: qualitative study main factors Phase 2: survey main factors Barrier-X/Enabler-✓ Social and professional role It is largely seen as the practice nurse role, or staff undertaking COPD review Not clearly PNs role, but PHCP doing annual review is most likely referrer PHCP undertaking annual review (not necessarily the PN)-✓ The best time to refer a patient is when they are stable Disagree Not generalisable in quantitative data Most PHCPs believe in encouraging patients to attend Agree √ Knowledge Generally a good basic knowledge Agree (generally higher in frequent referrers) Enabler-but room for improvement Little detailed local programme knowledge Disagree (higher local knowledge in frequent referrers) ✓ Knowledge is largely gained from CPD/ networking Agree ✓ Environment There is a lack of time in practice Disagree Not generalisable in the quantitative data Referral is only considered during non- acute COPD focused consultations Agreed (some infrequent referrers reported not to see patients with COPD) There is a lack of PR promotional material available in practices Agree × х Memory On screen reminders are important Agree ✓ Referral prompted when patients have symptoms that are worsening Disagree Not generalisable in the quantitative data Optimism Patients do not want PR/are not motivated Agree Х PR providers do not offer a good service Some agreement more so with infrequent referrers × Belief about consequences PR is good for patient's physical and psychological health Agree 1 PR may harm patients (psychologically) Disagree Not generalisable in the quantitative data Pushing PR might harm my relationship Disagree Not generalisable in the quantitative data Patients will not always attend and complete post referral General agreement x

-TDF domain Phase 1: qualitative study main factors Phase 2: survey main factors Barrier - X/Enable Belief about capability Talking to patients about PR is challenging Some agreement more so with infrequent referrers × Patients in work are unable to attend PR × Agree × Transport is a barrier Not generalisable Not for patients with oxygen Agree (open question) quantitative data Not for patients who smoke Disagree Not generalisable quantitative data Best suited to those who have frequent exacerbations Disagree Not generalisable quantitative data Shabol Saliono Disagree Social influences Lack of PR provider engagement and feedback to referrer Agree × Patients do not ask for PR Agree × Skills Referral to PR by PHCP is low Agree × Referral process is relatively easy Disagreement, particularly by infrequent referrers Likely barrier Reinforcement Financial reward increases referral rates Most do not think this would change behaviour Not generalisable quantitative data Patients decline PR Not captured explicitly Likely barrier Financial reward increases practice awareness Agree 1 Goals No set in-practice process to improve or review referral rates.
-Agree × Intentions Referral acceptance takes time Not captured explicitly Likely barrier General desire to refer more patients Not captured explicitly Likely enabler Emotion PHCPs are fearful on behalf of patients Concern over access abilities (expressed in free text, may capture PHCP fear) × ree text, may capture PHOP lear) X Frustration with PR providers Not captured explicitly Behavioural regulation PHCPs do not know how many patients they have referred Agree × they have relefied Likely barrier PHCPs have no planned intentions to change behaviour Largely agree, although some emerging interventions (free text)
+Table 5 Continued TDF domain Phase 1: qualitative study main factors Phase 2: survey main factors Barrier-X/Enabler-✓ Belief about capability Talking to patients about PR is challenging Some agreement more so with infrequent referrers X Button to the second of the street BB Teleffels х Patients in work are unable to attend PR Agree × Transport is a barrier Agree (open question) Not generalisable in the quantitative data Not for patients with oxygen Not for patients who smoke Disagree Not generalisable in the quantitative data Best suited to those who have frequent exacerbations Disagree Not generalisable in the quantitative data Disagree Social influences Lack of PR provider engagement and feedback to referrer Agree Х Patients do not ask for PR Agree Х Skills Referral to PR by PHCP is low Agree Х Referral process is relatively easy Disagreement, particularly by infrequent referrers Likely barrier Reinforcement Financial reward increases referral rates Most do not think this would change behaviour Not generalisable in the quantitative data Patients decline PR Not captured explicitly Likely barrier Financial reward increases practice awareness Agree ✓ Goals No set in-practice process to improve or review referral rates.
+Agree Х Intentions Referral acceptance takes time Not captured explicitly Likely barrier General desire to refer more patients Not captured explicitly Likely enabler Emotion PHCPs are fearful on behalf of patients Concern over access abilities (expressed in free text, may capture PHCP fear) Х Frustration with PR providers Not captured explicitly × Behavioural regulation PHCPs do not know how many patients they have referred Agree Х PHCPs have no planned intentions to change behaviour Largely agree, although some emerging interventions (free text) Likely barrier refer and (2) where it is considered to be the 'respiratory nurse' role, referral opportunities may become reduced.
+The association between referral frequency and respiratory qualification is also a new finding.
+ANPs were those most likely to refer and to have respiratory qualifications.

-✗Barrier and agreement with Phase 1 data.✓Enabler and agreement with Phase 1 data.
+XBarrier and agreement with Phase 1 data.